Events

 THE FINE PRINT: we ask that children only do one scavenger hunt per month.
 Scavenger hunts can be completed any time we are open: Monday-Thursday from 1-8 PM and Saturday from 9 AM-2 PM.

-Club Lego is getting creepy & kooky!
-Kids ages 5 and up are invited to join us for an evening of Halloween Lego freestyling on Thursday, October 2nd and Thursday, October 16th from 6-8 PM on both dates.
+What’s COOL AS ICE?
+CLUB LEGO!
+Kids ages 5 and up are invited to join us for an evening of Lego freestyling on Thursday, January 8th and Thursday, January 22ndfrom 6-8 PM on both dates.
 No sign ups are needed, but we ask that a grown-up stay in the library while children build.

-The Friends of the Bellwood-Antis Public Library are holding a fundraiser at the Altoona Valley Dairy Restaurant (2724 Plank Rd) on Tuesday, October 28th.
-Pick up a flyer at the library, and when you present it while dining at the Valley Dairy Restaurant anytime between 10 AM and 6 PM on the 28th, 20% of your bill will be donated back to the library.
+The Friends of the Bellwood-Antis Public Library are holding a fundraiser at the Altoona Valley Dairy Restaurant (2724 Plank Rd) on Tuesday, January 20th.
+Pick up a flyer at the library, and when you present it while dining at the Valley Dairy Restaurant anytime between 10 AM and 6 PM the 20th, 20% of your bill will be donated back to the library.
+The library also receives a donation from any gift cards sold with the flyer.

 This fundraiser is only at the Altoona Valley Dairy Restaurant, and you must have a flyer for the library to receive the donation.
 Flyers are available at the checkout desk.